 Highway #6, 31A and 31 goes to Ainsworth Hot Springs (130 km / 80 mi).
 You will tour through many inviting towns.
-New Denver, Sandon and Kaslo are all featured in the Silvery Slocan Driving Route.

-• Ainsworth Hot Springs Resort is a wonderful escape on the west shore of Kootenay Lake.
+New Denver, Sandon and Kaslo are all featured in the Silvery Slocan Driving Route. • Ainsworth Hot Springs Resort is a wonderful escape on the west shore of Kootenay Lake.
 The property includes modern accommodation, The Ktunaxa Grill, a main hot springs pool at 35°C (95°F), a cold plunge and its featured historic hot springs caves.

-This ends the Kootenay Rockies Hot Springs Tour.
+This wraps up the Kootenay Rockies Hot Springs Tour.
 The city of Nelson with its impressive array of heritage buildings is moments away, west on Highway #3A.
-Or, you can take the world's longest free ferry ride across Kootenay Lake at Balfour and head east.
+Or, you can take the world's longest free ferry ride across Kootenay Lake at Balfour and head south along the eastshore to Creston.